zcox/messagedb-http/README.md

         - GET
             - returns the stream's first message

+/streams/{streamName}/messages/{eventId}
+    - PUT
+        - write new message to stream

 /categories/{categoryName}/messages
     - GET
         - return all category messages
         - query params for other params

+/categories/{categoryName}/messages/unbounded
+    - GET
+        - return all category messages from global position zero
+        - returns all existing messages first
-        - what about unbounded? keep http connection open, chunk new messages back to client
+        - leaves connection open, and returns new messages as they are added
+        - uses chunked encoding, each chunk is a json object and a newline
 ```